-This concept, which the LGC terms “the Inner Cloister,” is what the LGC offers to those who are interested in following the path of a priest or priestess.
+This approach, which the LGC terms “the Inner Cloister,” is what the LGC offers to those who are interested in following the path of a priest or priestess.
 It is obviously not for everyone, but it is our belief and hope that many will find the path of the Liberal Gnostic Church relevant to their own lives.

-The Liberal Gnostic Church has its roots in both the Liberal Catholic Church of England and the French Gnostic Revival.
+Along with our traditional Apostolic and Rosicrucian foundations, the Liberal Gnostic Church has its roots in both the Liberal Catholic Church of England and the French Gnostic Revival.
 Much of their traditions have been maintained, and yet there are also many differences.
 The major differences may be summarized in three points:

 - Authority The traditional hierarchical structure of clergy versus laity is dismantled.
 Although the sacrament of Holy Orders remains intact, the path is open to all who wish to tread it.
 The decision to follow this path lies with the seeker.
 Authority lies with the individual.